-- This land will have resident gatekeeper that is honest, open, welcoming to well-intentioned visitors, yet aware and firm, and physically capable of maintaining land regulations.
+- This land will have a resident gatekeeper that is honest, open, and welcoming to well-intentioned visitors, yet aware and firm, and physically capable of maintaining land regulations.

 - This sacred land will be physically and spiritually cleansed of old debris.

-- This sacred land is committed to diverse usage, diverse resident, visitors, female, male, LGBTQI folks, elders, children, people of color, and differently-abled.
+- This sacred land is committed to diverse usage by diverse residents and visitors, including LGBTQI folks, elders, children, people of color, and differently-abled people.

-- This sacred land will always share gardens, wild life and fauna, and pasture areas with its founding neighbor’s community Rancho Arco Iris.
+- This sacred land will always share gardens, wildlife, fauna, and pasture areas with its founding neighbor’s community: Santuario Arco Iris.

-- This sacred land space will have a suspension bridge that link Rancho Arco Iris community with Wild Magnolia community.
+- This sacred land space will have a suspension bridge that will link the Santuario Arco Iris community with the Wild Magnolia community.

-- This sacred land will be the home of Teopan Earth School for the purpose of sustainability, to sustain Wild Magnolia and our Ozark rural community.
+- This sacred land will be the home of the Teopan Earth Care School for the purpose of sustainability, to sustain Wild Magnolia and our Ozark rural community.

 To contact us by mail or to send a donation by check please use the following address: